Soulphur0/ElytraAeronautics/README.md

 As you can see, speed increment is very low from y=0 to y=250.
 This is to not make low altitude flight go easily out of control, again, if you are like me and use the elytra to travel just 20 blocks across your base, you don't have to worry about reaching MACH5 when going for some potatoes.

 Beyond the 250 blocks of altitude mark, flight speed increases exponentially up to its maximum at y=1000.
-At this altitude, cruise speed is around 250 block/second, matching commercial flight average cruise speed.
+At this altitude, cruise speed is around 250 block/second, matching commercial flight average speed.

 ## Keeping it vanilla
+When developing a mod my intention is to make everything feel as vanilla as possible, since I make mods for myself that put in the game features that I feel are missing, to later use in my own survival worlds, this time I took a step further and published it.

-When developing a mod my intention is to make everything feel as vanilla as possible.
-When making this one I came across a problem: "How could I make some sort of altimeter and speedometer without adding fancy items or any GUI?" because some kind of guide is needed when flying far up from the ground, and using the debug (F3) screen is not very immersive.
+When making this one I came across a problem: "How could I make some sort of altimeter and speedometer without adding fancy items or any GUI?", because some kind of guide is needed when flying far up from the ground, and using the debug (F3) screen is not very immersive.

 After giving it some thought, I got an idea: using clouds as some kind of reference point for the player's vertical position.

-By default Elytra Aeronautics adds two additional cloud layers, one at the middle point of the speed curve (y=250) and another at the end of the speed curve (y=1000); these serve as an altitude marker like previously mentioned and as a speed marker, as these will appear moving faster relative to the player when they are travelling at high speeds.
+By default, Elytra Aeronautics adds two additional cloud layers, one at the middle point of the speed curve (y=250) and another at the end of the speed curve (y=1000); these serve as an altitude marker like previously mentioned and as a speed marker, as these will appear moving faster relative to the player when travelling at high speeds.

 This leads me to the second and third features of the mod, clouds and customization.